 - Enjoy that bath!
 I know it may seem impossible, but scheduling time to actually take a bath and allow yourself to fully relax (and that also means NOT mentally going over tasks in your head) will help you feel more energized and prepared for everything else.
 You can’t pour from an empty cup!
 Whether it’s a bath, a walk or run, or even some retail therapy (the gift shopping needs doing anyway, right?), make it happen.

-5 Fun Holiday Homeschool Resources
+Other Great Holiday Homeschool Resources

 While you are taking a more relaxed homeschool schedule from these tips for the holidays, here are five of our favorite resources!
 These work well in a relaxed schedule, help give your children something to do while you are busy, and are a great option for ensuring the learning doesn’t stop.
 A more relaxed homeschool schedule doesn’t have to mean a lack of homeschooling, just a different kind of learning!
 Enjoy!